czhangy/UCLA-GEs/LING-1/notes.md

           - Cap vs. Gap
           - Voiceless vs. Voiced
             - Voiceless - vocal folds/cords are apart, air flows freely through the glottis - `[s]`
-            - Voiced - vocal folds.cords are together, air forces through, causing vibrations - `[z]`
+            - Voiced - vocal folds/cords are together, air forces through, causing vibrations - `[z]`
         - Manner of articulation - how is the consonant produced?
           - Stops - there is a complete obstruction of airflow somewhere in the vocal tract
             - Oral stops